sveltia/sveltia-cms/README.md

 ### Better performance

 - Built completely from scratch with Svelte instead of forking React-based Netlify/Decap CMS.
 The app starts fast and stays fast.
-The compiled code is vanilla JavaScript — you can use it with any framework that can load static data files while building your website or application.
+The compiled code is vanilla JavaScript — you can use it with any framework that can load static data files during the build process.
 - Small footprint: The bundle size is less than 450 KB when minified and gzipped, which is much lighter than Netlify CMS (1.5 MB), Decap CMS (1.8 MB) and Static CMS (2.6 MB)[^57][^64], even though we haven’t implemented some features yet.
 That’s the power of Svelte + Vite.
 - We have upgraded from Svelte 4 to [Svelte 5 Release Candidate](https://svelte.dev/blog/svelte-5-release-candidate) to further boost performance, resulting in faster rendering, reduced memory usage and even smaller bundle size.
 A full migration to the _runes_ reactivity API will follow.
 - Sveltia CMS is free of technical debt and [virtual DOM overhead](https://svelte.dev/blog/virtual-dom-is-pure-overhead).